AdobeDocs/analytics.en/help/implement/launch/validate-publish-prod.md

 1. Install the extension for either [Chrome](https://chrome.google.com/webstore/detail/adobe-experience-platform/bfnnokhpnncpkdmbokanobigaccjkpob) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/adobe-experience-platform-dbg/).
 2. Navigate to your development website that you have implemented tags on.
 3. Click on the Adobe Experience Cloud debugger icon in your browser.
-4. If everything is properly implemented, you should see content inside Adobe Analytics, tags, and the Adobe Experience Cloud Visitor ID service:
+4. If everything is properly implemented, you should see content inside Adobe Analytics, tags, and the Adobe Experience Cloud Visitor ID service.

-![debugger][assets/debugger.png]

 ## Deploy your dev implementation to staging/prod